 And if I haven’t done that, I wouldn’t have tasted the best Mee Rebus I’ve ever had.

-What strikes you immediately is the colorful and tantalising array of garnishes on the dish: hard boiled egg, fried shallots, chopped green chili, bits of fried tofu, crunchy beansprouts, half a lime and a dollop of sambal chili.
+What strikes you immediately is the colourful and tantalising array of garnishes on the dish: hard boiled egg, fried shallots, chopped green chilli, bits of fried tofu, crunchy beansprouts, half a lime and a dollop of sambal chilli.
 All the ingredients are so fresh and the portion is huge!
 Need we ask for more?

 Simply put, this is the most satisfying Mee Rebus I’ve ever had.
 But, of course, if you have an even better recommendation, I would love to hear it in the comments and sample it for myself!

-Another dish that is equally colorful and visually appealing is the Nasi Bali.
+Another dish that is equally colourful and visually appealing is the Nasi Bali.
 It looks and tastes like nasi lemak to me.
 But if I remember correctly, the rice is different.

-Once again, the dish has several accompaniments such as achar (pickled vegetables), peanuts, crisps, dried shrimp floss, vegetables and sambal chili.
+Once again, the dish has several accompaniments such as achar (pickled vegetables), peanuts, crisps, dried shrimp floss, vegetables and sambal chilli.

 The grilled chicken is served on a separate wooden plate, like what hawkers normally do for Ayam Penyet.